fossasia/badgeyay/api/docs/installation/aws.md

 ![aws3](aws/aws3.png)

-Select the newly created isntance and then click on the Connect button.
+Select the newly created instance and then click on the Connect button.
 You will see a dialog box with instructions on how to connect to it using ssh.

 ![aws2](aws/aws2.png)